 The China Council for International Cooperation on Environment and Development (CCICED) is a high-level international advisory body formed in 1992 to strengthen cooperation and exchange between China and the international community in the field of environment and development.

-The Council's 2019 Annual General Meeting is being held from June 2-5 in Hangzhou, Zhejiang Province, China on the theme 'A New Era: Towards a New World of Green Prosperity'.
+The Council's 2019 Annual General Meeting was held from June 2-5 in Hangzhou, Zhejiang Province, China on the theme 'A New Era: Towards a New World of Green Prosperity'.
 Ajay Mathur, Director General, The Energy and Resources Institute (TERI), who is a member of the CCICED, addressed the council on the first day of the AGM.
 Following is his address –

 India and China are moving rapidly towards achieving their NDC goals and this has happened largely because of their progress in renewable energy and decarbonisation of the electricity sector.
 The challenge is to decarbonise these economies while ensuring that income and livelihood of their people continue to become better.